 In residential construction projects, there’s also a power plan that locates the outlets and data points for cable TV or internet access.
 It shows the power location for appliances and personal devices.
 Larger projects have these details noted in the electrical plans.

-The finished plans also include what materials will be applied to the walls and floors.
+The enlarged plans also include what materials will be applied to the walls and floors.
 This is done with finished tags that refer to a finish schedule (details further down the list) which show manufacturer, product names and other qualities.

 6. A5 Sheets